luismrgarcia/GarHAge/docs/software.md

 #### Libraries

 All of the following libraries must be added to the Arduino IDE in order to compile GarHAge, even if you are not planning to use DHT sensor support, due to the way that the IDE handles (or does not correctly handle) conditional includes.
-Follow the instructions for using the Library Manager [here](https://www.arduino.cc/en/Guide/Libraries#toc3), and search for and install the following libraries (some may already be installed):
+Follow the instructions for using the Library Manager [here](https://www.arduino.cc/en/Guide/Libraries#toc3), and search for and install the most up-to-date versions of the following libraries (some may already be installed):

 1. PubSubClient
 1. ESP8266mDNS